userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/Hardware_Guide.md

 Here it shows how to attach gripper to Galaxea A1.
 To remove them, simply reverse these steps.
 ![A1G1_attaching](assets/A1G1_attaching.png)

-1. **Alignment Check:** Ensure that the three mounting holes around the gripper are aligned with the three mounting holes at the end of arm.
+1. **Alignment Check**: Ensure the three mounting holes around the gripper align with the three at the arm's end.
-2. **Screw Fixation:** Once aligned, secure and tighten the gripper to the arm using the three screws provided.
+2. **Screw Fixation**: Once aligned, use the provided three screws to fix and tighten the gripper to the arm's end.
-3. **Final Check:** After tightening the screws, double-check the alignment and stability of the gripper.
-It should be firmly attached and not wobble or move independently of the robot arm.
+3. **Final Check**: After tightening, check if the gripper is aligned and firmly attached.

 ### [Inspire-Robots RH56 Series Dexterous Hand](https://en.inspire-robots.com/product-category/the-dexterous-hands)
-The dexterous hand boasts significant gripping strength and moderate speed, making it suitable for grasping and manipulating tasks in robotics or prosthetic applications.
-Its combination of power and control allows for effective handling of various objects, similar to the versatility of a human hand, thereby enhancing the functionality of robots or prostheses in performing complex tasks.
+The dextrous hand has a certain grip force and moderate speed, suitable for grasping and manipulating tasks in robotic or prosthetic applications.
+It combines strength and control to handle various objects effectively, enhancing the ability of robots or prosthetics to perform complex tasks.

+<span style="color:blue;">Note: The A1 robotic arm does not include the dextrous hand.
+If needed, please contact us to purchase.</span>

 <table style="border-collapse: collapse;">
     <thead>
         <tr style="background-color: black; color: white;text-align: left;">